kelly-sovacool/latex-cv/README.md

 ## Motivation

-While using the world' most popular word processor to write a fairly large scientific paper, I ran into some frustrating issues: cross-references not updating automatically, the program hanging up when adjusting figure boundaries, weird/ugly placement of figures, etc. I decided enough was enough; I needed to make the jump to LaTeX -- preferably before undertaking another large writing task.
+While using the world's most popular word processor to write a fairly large scientific paper, I ran into some frustrating issues: cross-references not updating automatically, the program hanging up when adjusting figure boundaries, weird/ugly placement of figures, etc. I decided enough was enough; I needed to make the jump to LaTeX -- preferably before undertaking another large writing task.
 So, here we are.
 Hopefully, the tex files stored here will grow in number and complexity as I learn more about LaTeX.